dhimmel/beesting/README.md

-# Visualizing the painfulness of bee strings by body location
+# Visualizing the painfulness of bee stings by body location

 This repository visualizes the data from: